mrikirill/SynologyDDNSCloudflareMultidomain/README.md

 ### Connection test failed or error returned

-This will manifest as either 1020 error; or the update attempt not showing in Cloudflare Audit logs.
+This will manifest as either 1020 error; or the update attempt not showing in your Cloudflare Audit logs.

-That generally means you've not entered something correctly in the DDNS screen for your domain.
+That generally means you may not have entered something correctly in the DDNS screen for your domain(s).

-Revisit Step 4 in How to install, and make sure everything is correctly entered.
+Revisit [Before you begin](#before-you-begin) to ensure you have all the right information, then go back to Step 4 in [How to install](#how-to-install) to make sure everything is correctly entered.

-And you can also check your Cloudflare Audit logs to see what - if anything - has made it there with your API key (More information: [Understanding Cloudflare Audit Logs](https://support.cloudflare.com/hc/en-us/articles/115002833612-Understanding-Cloudflare-Audit-Logs).
+**Handy hint:** You can also check your Cloudflare Audit logs to see what - if anything - has made it there with your API key (More information: [Understanding Cloudflare Audit Logs](https://support.cloudflare.com/hc/en-us/articles/115002833612-Understanding-Cloudflare-Audit-Logs)).
 Updates using the API will appear in the Audit logs as a Rec Set action.

 ### Cloudflare no longer listed as a DDNS provider after a DSM update

 After updates to Synology DSM, you may find the file __/usr/syno/bin/ddns/cloudflare.php__ has been deleted, and __/etc.defaults/ddns_provider.conf__ reset to default settings.

-If this occurs, simply repeat the How to install steps above.
+If this occurs, simply [repeat the How to install steps](#how-to-install) shown above.

 ## Default Cloudflare ports
 Source [Identifying network ports compatible with Cloudflare's proxy](https://support.cloudflare.com/hc/en-us/articles/200169156-Identifying-network-ports-compatible-with-Cloudflare-s-proxy)